 A part-time online program may be a good option if you want to continue working or have competing demands.
 Alternatively, you may want to attend full-time and move through the program more quickly so you can begin looking for relevant roles.

 Coding boot camps can be expensive (and the most expensive options are not necessarily better).
-Think about how much you have to spend—and want to spend—on a boot camp and whether programs offer payment plans or if they require full payment upfront.
+Think about how much you have to spend, or want to spend, on a boot camp and whether programs offer payment plans or require full payment upfront.

 You’ll find many benefits to completing a coding boot camp.
 Review some of them next.

 Building an in-demand skill set can open opportunities for increased salary rates and new employment opportunities.
-For example, demand for software developers is likely to grow by 17 percent in the US over the next decade, which is much higher than average [2].
+For example, demand for software developers is likely to grow by 15 percent in the US over the next decade, which is much faster than average [2].

 Because of its focus on practical skills development, you may leave a coding boot camp with a variety of in-demand skills that make you a more competitive job candidate.